deep-security/deep-security-py/README.md

 ## Requirements

-The project only uses models in the standard library but does require python 2.7 or higher.
+The project only uses modules in the standard library but does require python 2.7 or higher.

 ## Usage